w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/interlay-dashboards.md

 sidebar_label: Interlay
 description:
   Interlay is a decentralized finance hub on Polkadot.
-It started as a native Bitcoin bridge, allowing users to mint and redeem iBTC on the Polkadot network. iBTC is a trustless, decentralized, and interoperable token redeemable one-for-one with native Bitcoin.
+It started as a native Bitcoin bridge,
 keywords: [polkadot, dashboard, dune, interlay, DeFi]
 slug: ../interlay-dashboards
 ---